Pavan-1997/K8s_PV_PVC_Storage-Class/README.md

 Recycle (deprecated): Data is deleted, but it's not securely wiped.
 This reclaim policy is not recommended.
 Delete: Data is securely deleted, and the PV is made "Available" for reuse.
 Reclaiming the PV: After a PVC is deleted and the PV's data is safely handled according to the reclaim policy, the PV returns to the "Available" state and can be bound to a new PVC.

-This lifecycle allows for the efficient management of storage resources in a Kubernetes cluster.
-It enables dynamic provisioning, easy scaling, and separation of concerns between cluster administrators and application developers.
-By using PVs and PVCs, you can ensure that storage resources are allocated and reclaimed as needed while providing a clear, abstracted interface for applications to access and use storage.